History worth repeating

 "That men do not learn very much from the lessons of history is the most important of all the lessons of history." - Aldous Huxley

-By January 2020 we have applied the first concept at a Public School, tested the model and with no doubt decided to scale it, deciding to build the first Outdoor Squash Court Complex.
+By January 2020 we have applied the first concept at a Public School, tested the model and with no doubt decided to scale it, deciding to build the first Outdoor Squash Court Complex in the World.

 This center will be our development complex, were we will constantly be researching and developing new ways to upgrade the court materials and floorings.
-In the meanwhile we will focus on our main mission, bring the game of squash to a new population.
+In the meanwhile we will focus on our main mission, share our love for the game of squash to a new population.

 The research and development of our prototype brought up three interesting benefits.
 First, the human natural ability to adapt was proven by our athletes, when due to the characteristics of the side walls, their game style naturally became more precise and aggressive.
 Fear of going out of bounce also improved their technique, immediately adapting and making sure they could bend down as much as possible in every execution.

 Besides the glass court, which for now has only been built individually, when a coach enters a regular court, he immediately loses contact with the rest of athletes in the adjacent courts.
 With side to side glass walls, or in this case with shorter walls, Coaches can have better control of as many courts his eyesight can reach.
 Nightmare for those "athletes" who will stop working once the Coach leaves and enters your neighbor's court.
 This new possibility of having the ability to watch a player closely side to side, can give Coaches and Players new perspectives that will allow them to improve technical and tactical aspects of the game.